packit/deployment/vars/README.md

 The `{service}/{deployment}.yml` files are `.gitignore`d so you can't push them to the git repo by mistake.

-The Ansible playbook then includes one of the variable files depending on the value of `SERVICE` (optional, defaults to `packit`) and `DEPLOYMENT` environment variables and processes all the templates with variables defined in the file.
+The Ansible playbooks then include one of the variable files depending on the value of `SERVICE` (optional, defaults to `packit`) and `DEPLOYMENT` environment variables and processes all the templates with variables defined in the file.